Education in India: Education system

-Up until 1976, education policies and implementation were determined legally by each of India's constitutional states.
-The 42nd amendment to the constitution in 1976 made education a 'concurrent subject'.
-From this point on the central and state governments shared formal responsibility for funding and administration of education.
-In a country as large as India, now with 28 states and eight union territories, this means that the potential for variations between states in the policies, plans, programs and initiatives for elementary education is vast.
-Periodically, national policy frameworks are created to guide states in their creation of state-level programs and policies.
+Until 1976, under the Indian constitution, each state was responsible for the schools that fell under its governance; states possessed full (Unless and otherwise a Conflict between Union govt.
+And the state govt.) jurisdiction over creating and implementing education policies.
+After the 42nd Amendment of the Constitution of India was passed in 1976, education fell under the concurrent list, which allowed the federal government (also known as the central government) to recommend education policies and programmes, even if state governments continued to wield extensive autonomy in implementing these programmes.
+In a country as large as India, with 28 states and eight union territories, this has created vast differences between states' policies, plans, programmes, and initiatives relating to school education.
+Periodically, national policy frameworks are created to guide states in creating state-level programmes and policies.
 State governments and local government bodies manage the majority of primary and upper primary schools and the number of government-managed elementary schools is growing.
-Simultaneously the number and proportion managed by private bodies is growing.
-In 2005-6 83.13% of schools offering elementary education (Grades 1–8) were managed by government and 16.86% of schools were under private management (excluding children in unrecognised schools, schools established under the Education Guarantee Scheme and in alternative learning centers).
+Simultaneously, the number and proportion managed by private bodies is growing.
+In 2005–2006, 83.13% of schools offering elementary education (Grades 1–8) were managed by government, and 16.86% of schools were under private management (excluding children in unrecognised schools, schools established under the Education Guarantee Scheme and in alternative learning centres).
 Of those schools managed privately, one third are 'aided' and two thirds are 'unaided'.
 Enrolment in Grades 1–8 is shared between government and privately managed schools in the ratio 73:27.
-However in rural areas this ratio is higher (80:20) and in urban areas much lower (36:66).
+However, in rural areas this ratio is higher (80:20), and in urban areas much lower (36:66).

-In the 2011 Census, about 73% of the population was literate, with 81% for males and 65% for females.
-National Statistical Commission surveyed literacy to be 77.7% in 2017–18, 84.7% for male and 70.3% for female.
-This compares to 1981 when the respective rates were 41%, 53% and 29%.
+In the 2011 Census, about 73% of the population was reported to be literate, with 81% for males and 65% for females.
+National Statistical Commission surveyed literacy to be 77.7% in 2017–18, 84.7% for males and 70.3% for females.
+This compares to 1981 when the respective rates were 41%, 53%, and 29%.
 In 1951 the rates were 18%, 27% and 9%.
 India's improved education system is often cited as one of the main contributors to its economic development.
 Much of the progress, especially in higher education and scientific research, has been credited to various public institutions.
 While enrolment in higher education has increased steadily over the past decade, reaching a Gross Enrolment Ratio (GER) of 26.3% in 2019, there still remains a significant distance to catch up with tertiary education enrolment levels of developed nations, a challenge that will be necessary to overcome in order to continue to reap a demographic dividend from India's comparatively young population.

-Poorly resourced public schools which suffer from high rates of teacher absenteeism may have encouraged the rapid growth of private (unaided) schooling in India, particularly in urban areas.
-Private schools divide into two types: recognized and unrecognized schools.
-Government 'recognition' is an official stamp of approval and for this, a private school is required to fulfill a number of conditions, though hardly any private schools that get 'recognition' actually fulfill all the conditions of recognition.